Elimination Diets and the Whole30

 What’s the difference between a food sensitivity and an allergy?

 When an individual has a food sensitivity (sometimes referred to as a food intolerance), it means their body has a hard time processing or digesting components (often a protein or sugar) within the food.
-This is estimated to affect up to 20% of the population, many of whom may not be aware of a direct link between specific foods and their symptoms.
 An example of a common food intolerance is lactose intolerance, where an individual has a hard time digesting the milk sugar lactose, and may experience bloating, gas, stomach pain, and/or diarrhea.
 With food sensitivities, the body’s response can happen after eating, but could also be delayed.
 This means you may not notice symptoms for up to three days after consuming the food.

 This is different from having a food allergy, which impacts about 10.8% of U.S. adults and 7.6% of U.S children.
 With a food allergy, the body’s immune system reacts to a food or a substance in the food, identifying it as potentially harmful and creating antibodies to fight it and protect you.
 This response is known as an IgE and/or histamine response.
 It’s often immediate (within two hours after eating the food) and can be life-threatening, such as in the case with peanuts causing anaphylaxis.